plantuml/plantuml/src/README.md

 Here, some information about how PlantUML is implemented will be provided to help the integration of PlantUML with other programs.

-Unfortunatly, here, we have to raise a **warning**:
+Unfortunately, here, we have to raise a **warning**:

 While PlantUML language description remains stable over version and follow ascending compatibility, the *implementation* of PlantUML changes very often over time.

-So if you use classes described in this documentation, it's very likely that you will have an issue someday, because thoses class may change without any notice.
+So if you use classes described in this documentation, it's very likely that you will have an issue someday, because those class may change without any notice.
 They could even be deleted.

-It used to happen more often than you think over years, because we try to constantly improve the general design of PlantUML, and this imply a continuous refactoring.
+It used to happen more often than you think over years, because we try to constantly improve the general design of PlantUML, and this implies a continuous refactoring.

 The only exception is the `net.sourceforge.plantuml` package, that we will keep as stable as possible over time.